 Embrace the Art of Slow Travel

-Go beyond that quick Instagram snap and get to know the local economies and landscapes of your holiday destination with this guide to slow travel.
+Go beyond that quick Instagram snap and get to know the local economies and landscapes of your holiday destination with this guide to slow travel

 'Slow and steady wins the race' - if your mother said it then it must be true...
 Slow travel has become more and more popular over recent years, deriving from the slow food movement starting in the 1980s.
-Slow travel is the chance to make the most of the 'now' and to appreciate a destination's simpler things, away from the hustle and bustle of an everyday life we've been used to for all too long.
+It's the chance to make the most of the 'now' and to appreciate a destination's simpler things, away from the hustle and bustle of an everyday life we've been used to for all too long.

-Ditch Cars for Bicycles in Copenhagen
+Ditch cars for bicycles in Copenhagen

 Sure, a fast car may be flash, but where the planet’s concerned, two wheels are better than four.
 Opt-out of a rental car in Copenhagen and blend in with the locals on a bicycle.
 Did you know that 60% of residents ride to work or school?
 Even the city’s bridges are fume free.
-Take in the many-hued Nyhavn from atop your saddle at The Inner Harbour Bridge and then cycle to Amager Beach to soak off any exercise-induced sweat - don’t pretend it wasn’t a workout.
+Take in the many-hued Nyhavn from atop your saddle at The Inner Harbour Bridge, and then cycle to Amager Beach to soak off any exercise-induced sweat - don’t pretend it wasn’t a workout.
 Still, this guilt-free mode of transport is worth the helmet hair.

-Go Wild for Wetlands in London
+Go wild for wetlands in London

 You may have come to London for the bright lights and big city, but did you know it’s 50% green?
 Winding between these parks is a blue (brown) habitat often written off - water.
 While we are certainly not advocating for a swim in the Thames, Woodberry and Walthamstow Wetlands is your chance to discover the best of British birdlife.
 Fine, it’s not the tropics, but a greater crested grebe definitely trumps Trafalgar Square’s pigeons for beauty.

-Take a Train in Porto
+Take a train in Porto

-Slow travel is an offset of the slow food movement, and with a range of quality producers, you’d be hard-pressed not to choose local in Cornwall.
+Travelling slowly is an offset of the slow food movement, and with a range of quality producers, you’d be hard-pressed not to choose local in Cornwall.
 While you might think us strange to recommend eating outdoors in one of the country’s rainiest counties, The Hidden Hut delivers on freshly caught seafood.
 Take a seat on picnic benches overlooking the beach.
 The lobster paella and fire-cooked meats will be worth the potentially wet socks.
 Burn off the BBQ with a brisk walk around the picturesque headland.

-Dig Inn in New York
+Visit Dig Inn in New York

 While we understand that french fries are finger-licking good, fast food doesn’t score highly when it comes to sustainability cred.
 Dig Inn is setting that record straight.
 Not that we ever imagined our guests biting into a Big Mac after a busy day boutique hopping...
 But now, if you’re desperate for something quick and casual, Dig Inn offers locally-grown salad bowls for the same cheap(ish) price tag.
 The company supports small-scale, minority-run farms - making a roast chicken dinner only partially regrettable.

 Let’s be honest, you never wanted to shop till you dropped.
-While it’s tempting to skip the customer queues and order online, next day delivery definitely certainly won’t help us out of this hot mess.
+While it’s tempting to skip the customer queues and order online, next day delivery certainly won’t help us out of this hot mess.
 The fashion industry accounts for 10% of global carbon emissions.
 However, several Barcelona-based stores are making it easier to invest in yourself and the planet.
 Choose sustainable fashion at Sunsais and GreenLifeStyle.

-Try Natural Wine in Paris
+Try natural wine in Paris

-Offset Your Carbon Emissions
+Offset Your carbon emissions

 Apologies - we can’t talk about travelling responsibly without creating a little flygskam.
 In its simplest form, slow travel means choosing trains or boats over flying.
 Instead of whizzing between our European cities by aeroplane, why don’t you make the holiday stretch out a little longer?
 It’s a win-win.
-Train travel doesn’t have to mean jabbing elbows or uncomfy seats; if you’ve got (lots of) change to spare, you can travel in style on the Belmond Orient Express.
+Train travel doesn’t have to mean jabbing elbows or uncomfortable seats; if you’ve got (lots of) change to spare, you can travel in style on the Belmond Orient Express.
 If you have to fly, there is a way to limit the shame - offset your emissions by investing in regenerative projects.
 We recommend using Gold Standard.